• Skip to primary navigation

 How do you use frozen peaches?

-To use frozen peaches in this recipe, you will need to thaw the peaches out before using them.
+To use frozen peaches in this recipe, you must thaw them out before using them.
 This will help eliminate some of the extra moisture.
 I have noticed that some frozen peaches are not very sweet.
-Taste one before using them to make sure they are sweet.
-If not, you can toss them with 1-2 teaspoons of sugar.
+Taste them before using them to make sure they are sweet.
+If not, toss them with 1-2 teaspoons of sugar.

 How to use canned peaches in this muffin recipe?